How Your Business Can Use Professional Explainer Videos To Increase Sales

 An eye-catching explainer video can be an effective way to achieve this.
 You can use one to communicate your offering using a looping explainer video.

 As explainer videos are already short by nature, around 90 seconds, potential customers at a trade show can quickly understand your business and your offering.

 NB: Most tradeshow content has to be played without the sound on, so your explainer video will need to have a text-based narrative or subtitles.

 Telit - Tradeshow Video

 This explainer video was used by Telit, who offer intelligent digital systems for businesses, at a trade show.
-As most of what Telit do is not visible to the human eye, this video used animated elements to represent their work.
+As most of what Telit do is not visible to the human eye, this video used stylised elements to represent their work.
 The video has no voiceover, and relies on imagery and occasionally text, in order to draw the viewer in.

 In all likelihood, you and your colleagues send a LOT of emails to customers every day.

 Hundreds if not thousands of them in fact.
 If you are savvy, you will use this free form of distribution to communicate the value proposition of your product or service using an explainer video.